A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Related Work

-\paragraph{Blockchain Security} Since its inception, blockchain technology has held a strong affinity with finance, and as such, its security issues often precipitate substantial financial losses.
+\paragraph{DeFi Security} Since its inception, blockchain technology has held a strong affinity with finance, and as such, its security issues often precipitate substantial financial losses.
 For example, RONIN\footnote{https://rekt.news/ronin-rekt/} lost \$624M because the attacker found a way to access the additional validator.
-The increased focus on blockchain security has led to the emergence of numerous tools to identify and rectify vulnerabilities, such as Slither~\cite{feist2019slither} and ContractFuzzer~\cite{jiang2018contractfuzzer}.
+The increased focus on blockchain security has led to the emergence of numerous tools to identify and rectify vulnerabilities, such as Slither~\cite{feist2019slither} and ContractFuzzer~\cite{jiang2018contractfuzzer}. \citet{jcp2020019} study the 13 common vulnerabilities and compare different security tools.
 Nevertheless, these resources are predominantly code-centric, overlooking design-level vulnerabilities, like those that pertain to flash loan attacks.
-These security gaps depend mainly on human auditing for detection and correction.
+These security gaps depend mainly on human auditing for detection and correction. \citet{LI202210378} comprehensively analyze the security issues of DeFi at each blockchain layer.
+Since DeFi defines an economy system and interacts with the real world, its vulnerability is not only limited in its self weakness but also includes some more complex risk issues. \citet{10.1145/3368089.3409740} studies the fairness problem in DeFi. \citet{trozze2023degens} study the financial fraud in DeFi. \citet{torres2019art} study honeypot smart contracts and develop a tool to detect this scam. \citet{PonziGuard} study Ponzi scam in DeFi.

+\paragraph{Code-Document Inconsistency} Inconsistency between code and documents is the common issue in software evolution. \citet{8813274} systematically investigate the inconsistency between code and documents in a large dataset. \citet{tan2024detecting} study the outdated documents and analyze the reason why the document is not synchronized with the latest code.
+Recent research works use machine learning approaches to detect inconsistencies between code and documents. \citet{rabbi2020detecting} use the siamese recurrent network to detect inconsistency based on word tokens in code and documents. \citet{kim2016automatic} employ natural language processing to detect inconsistent identifiers. \citet{panthaplackel2021deep} utilize the graph neural networks to detect code-doc inconsistencies based on AST. \citet{RANI2023111515} conducted a literature review on code-document quality and found that most works focus on Java programs, resulting in poor generation performance.
+All of the works focus on the code function and descriptions.
+Our work employs the foundational model to solve the inconsistency of financial models between code and whitepapers on a fine-grained level~(expression level).

 \paragraph{NLP Topic Model and Foundation Model} The topic model~\cite{churchill2022evolution} is a useful text analysis tool and can identify the topic words in the documents without the training phase.
 A. Abdelrazek, Y. Eid et al.~\cite{abdelrazek2022topic} group topic molds into four categories, algebraic, fuzzy, bayesian probabilistic, and neural topic models.
 Since the appearance of BERT~\cite{devlin2018bert}, a large number of deep learning-based topic models have emerged~\cite{zhao2021topic}, like Sentence-BERT~\cite{reimers-2019-sentence-bert} and BERTopic~\cite{grootendorst2022bertopic}.
 Recently, the foundation models like ChatGPT and StarCoder~\cite{li2023starcoder} have demonstrated outstanding performance on a multitude of tasks related to documents and code.
 C. Zhang et al.~\cite{zhang2023one} illustrate that ChatGPT is at the initial level of general intelligence.
 Prompt~\cite{10.1145/3560815} technique is critical for these foundation models.
 P. Liu et al.~\cite{10.1145/3560815} systemically investigate prompt engineering in NLP and indicate that research on prompt theory should be enhanced.